Master's Degree Programme

-All researchers employed are engaged in research projects spanning a wide range of different subjects and focusing on knowledge and skills considered essential for professional business activities in the global market place.
-All faculty have both research and teaching responsibilities which means that our teaching is continually based on the latest research results.
+All researchers employed are engaged in research projects covering a wide range of different subjects and focusing on knowledge and skills considered essential for professional business activities in the global marketplace.
+All faculty have both research and teaching responsibilities, which means that our teaching is continually based on the latest research results.

 Aarhus BSS is very internationally oriented.
-The broad scope of our research activities and educational programmes enable us to attract researchers, teachers, and students from all over the world, and this creates an international environment for research and learning in which academic views are exchanged, experience gathered and friendships formed.
+The broad scope of our research activities and educational programmes enable us to attract researchers, teachers, and students from all over the world, and this creates an international environment for research and learning in which academic views are exchanged, experiences are gathered and friendships are formed.